Important Deadlines

 - Click the “Subscribe” button in the session information panel that appears on the right side of the calendar display.

-Join a GWI Writing Group session anytime throughout the duration of the session:
+How to Join a GWI Writing Group session anytime throughout the duration of the session:

 - Log into RooLearning+ with your SSO credentials on the scheduled day and time of the session.